- "Happy Fourth of July."

 - Dr. Wexler breaking Grace out of her snobbishness and reminding her of happier days when she didn't worry about appearances all the time.

 - Really, Angela and Turtle's entire relationship dynamic.
 Angela is resentful of their mother micromanaging every aspect of her life while Turtle is resentful of their mother totally ignoring her in favour of Angela, but the two sisters clearly care about and love each other despite some inevitable feelings of jealousy.
 This eventually results in Angela pointing the bomb she set towards her own face in order to save Turtle from getting hurt, and Turtle willingly taking the blame for the bombings after she figures out Angela is the culprit.

 - Sydelle and Angela's partnership throughout the game.
 The two women are clearly lonely and don't seem to have any friends.
 They bond pretty quickly and get really into the game, to the point where they're doing all sorts of investigation techniques that most of the other players don't even consider.
 When Sydelle is injured by a bomb blast, the one person she wants with her is Angela.
 The novel even says she doesn't care what people think of her as she calls for her (which is a big deal, considering how much Sydelle worried about her image).
 And for her part, Angela goes with Sydelle despite her mother's insisting that she stay.

 - And to cap it off, Sydelle's unspoken reaction to covertly learning that Angela, not Turtle, was the bomber?
 "Good for her!"

 - Crow's affection for Angela, even giving up clues to help her.
-It is so sweet, and kind of sad when you realize that a big reason was because of how much Angela reminded her of her daughter, who died and was forced into an arranged marriage like Angela.
+It is so sweet, and kind of sad when you realize that a big reason was because of how much Angela reminded her of her daughter, who committed suicide to avoid being forced into an arranged marriage like Angela.